MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-sources.md

 :::image type="content" source="./media/event-streams-source/eventstream-sources.png" alt-text="Screenshot showing the overview of the event streams source types." lightbox="./media/event-streams-source/eventstream-sources.png" :::

-The following sources are currently available.

 > [!NOTE]
 > - The total count of sources and destinations for one eventstream is **11**.
-> - Event data retention in eventstream is **1 day**.
+> - Event data retention in eventstream is **1 day**, with the option to extend it up to 7 days in the future.

+The following sources are currently available.

 ### Azure Event Hubs